We aim to use our expertise, resources and influence for wider public benefit.

-We work with not-for-profit organisations, charities, educational establishments and other local community groups, recognising that our long-term support enables them to make a difference through their activities.
+We work with a range of partners including non-for profit organisations, charities, educational establishments and other local community groups, recognising that our long-term support enables them to make a difference through their activities.

 In considering initiatives a ecting our local area, we seek to engage with residents and other community groups for their views.
 In the year ahead we will be developing our engagement to ensure we better communicate with our local communities to explain work we are doing, show them how we can help and encourage them to work collaboratively with us.

 The Community Investment Committee, chaired by one of our Property Directors, oversees our programme of community investment and activity.
 Our support takes a variety of forms, including financial and in-kind donations through provision of short and long-term accommodation, advice and time given by employees.
 We often link our community support with marketing events so that community groups are able to leverage from these activities, to raise awareness and the profile of their organisation.
 This year, including our Covid Community Fund, our financial, in-kind and employee time contributions totalled £866,000.

 Engagement and activities during the year

 We have a range of community support activities across our villages.
 As part of our programme we finance a daytime outreach worker from The Connection at St Martins, a homeless charity which focuses on help for rough sleepers.
 We are a founding member of the House of St. Barnabas and support their employability programme which helps homeless people into work.